aiven/aiven-docs/docs/platform/howto/byoc/networking-security.md

 encrypted.
 Aiven Management and API calls are always encrypted.
 SSH access is permitted if Aiven support staff require direct access to the bastion or workload nodes.
 SSH connections from support staff are logged, monitored, and require validation by Aiven’s security operations team.
-SSH connections originate from Aiven Management plane's NAT gateways.
+SSH connections originate from Aiven Management plane's static IP addresses.

 ### Traffic to the workload